Sorb · by Metatoy

 For developers

 Two commands.
-Real tokens from your running app, delivered as CSS variables — bound by type, swappable at runtime.
+Real tokens from your running app as CSS variables — live-preview proposed changes, verify before merge.

 You’ll need: A React app, Node 20, and your DTCG token source.